BrahimJandri/Born2beroot/README.md

 <h1> What's the difference between Debian and Rockey ? </h1>
 - The difference between Debian and Rockey is that Debian is easy to use for beginners while Rockey is made for advanced programmers.
 Debian uses apt and Aptitude as packaging tools, while Rockey uses dnf and Selinux as security software, while Debian uses AppArmor.

+<h1>what's the difference between aptitude, apt and what's APPArmor ?</h1>
+- Apt is an advanced packaging tool that is used by the OS to install packages, and it is automatically integrated in the OS, and it have a user interface.
+- Aptitude is the same as apt, but it's not integrated with the OS.
+We just install it with apt.
+And aptitude has a graphical user interface.

+<h1></h1>